JKaraman93/helper-functions/notes3.md

 check them out!
 Moreover, there’s a newcomer in the forest arena: TensorFlow Random Forests was released in 2021, and it provides optimized implementations of many Random Forest algorithms: plain Random Forests, Extra Trees, GBRT, and several more.

+### Histogram-Based Gradient Boosting
+> HGB can train hundreds of times faster than regular GBRT on large datasets.
+However, binning causes a precision loss, which acts as a
+regularizer: depending on the dataset, this may help reduce overfitting, or it may cause underfitting.